How to Build a Conversational AI and Deploy It

 Here’s a simplified breakdown to help you estimate:

-Medium-complexity conversational AI bots: Development time: 3–6 months Cost range: $50,000 – $200,000 These bots can manage more sophisticated dialogues, connect with systems like CRMs, and offer basic analytics.
+Development time: It takes 3–6 months Cost range: $50,000 – $200,000 These bots can manage more sophisticated dialogues, connect with systems like CRMs, and offer basic analytics.
 They take longer to build as they’re designed for specific workflows and business logic.

 When planning conversational AI deployment, keep in mind that ongoing costs like monitoring, optimization, and model retraining are just as important as the initial build.
 A clear scope upfront helps avoid delays and unnecessary expenses later.